 About our Founder

 My name is Jen Rubino and I am the founder of Cards for Hospitalized Kids (CFHK).
-My inspiration for founding CFHK comes from my own experiences as "hospitalized kid", which began in 2006, when I was 11.
-At the time, I was a competitive gymnast training 6 days a week.
-I visited the doctor after experiencing pain, which I assumed was from an injury.
-However, my life changed instantly when I was diagnosed with a connective tissue and bone disease that ultimately required 20+ surgeries in order to be treated.
+My inspiration for founding CFHK comes from my own experiences as "hospitalized kid", undergoing 20+ surgeries in the hospital as a child.
+Growing up, I was a competitive gymnast training 6 days a week.
+I visited the doctor after experiencing pain in my wrist, which I assumed was from an injury.
+However, my life changed instantly when I was diagnosed with a childhood connective tissue and bone disease that ultimately required 20+ surgeries in order to be treated.